tersoojohn/learn-git/readme.md

-#Lear about git and github
+#Learn about git and github

 Subscribe to my youtube channel